Davydovo, Gus-Khrustalny District, Vladimir Oblast

 Davydovo (Давы́дово) is a rural locality (a village) in Posyolok Krasnoye Ekho, Gus-Khrustalny District, Vladimir Oblast, Russia.
-The population was 11 as of 2010.
+It is recognized for its historical significance and picturesque rural setting.

+According to the data from 2010, the population of Davydovo was 11 residents [2].
+The village offers a glimpse into the rural lifestyle and cultural heritage of the region.

 Geography

 Davydovo is located on the Sudogda River, 31 km northeast of Gus-Khrustalny (the district's administrative centre) by road.
 Semyonovka is the nearest rural locality.